jjohnson5253/voxelize-with-colors/README.md

 # run:
+ - `uv sync `

-`uv run python spatially_accurate_bricks.py pepsie.glb --visualize`
+ - `uv run python spatially_accurate_bricks.py pepsie.glb --visualize`
+ - Note: this takes a minute the first time it runs, then should be faster
 # GLB to Colored Bricks Converter

 Converts GLB 3D model files into spatially accurate colored brick structures while preserving texture colors and spatial relationships.